luca-poddigue/empatica-assignment/README.md

 If you previously ran `npm install`, all the required dependencies will be already available.

 To start Protractor and run the full test suite:
+* Install the webdriver with `npm run update-webdriver`.
 * Ensure both the frontend and the backend servers are up and running.
 * Run `npm run protractor`.